Monday, May 30, 2016

 worked much better - it dried solid like rock.

-5. This "craft" is messy!
-If you can, put your brick making area outside.
-If you can't, protect your floor with a large tarp and line the outsides of the area with towels for kids to wipe their feet off on.
+If you have to do this indoors (as we did), protect your floor with a large tarp and line the outsides of the area with towels for kids to wipe their feet off on.
 Also, have some extra towels and a bucket of clean water for kids to wash their hands in...maybe some hand sanitizer or soap too (Historical Tidbit: Egyptians actually had a form of soap).
-Also, be forewarned that your clothes will get muddy...it will add to the authenticity of your costume *wink.* We offered kids pillowcase tunics to wear, which worked to protect their clothes from home too.
-If you don't, I would suggest providing some sort of apron or overshirt for kids to wear during this craft.
+Also, be forewarned that your clothes will get muddy...it will add to the authenticity of your costume (*wink*).
+We offered kids pillowcase tunics to wear during VBS, which worked to protect their clothes from home too.
+If you don't do this, I would suggest providing some sort of apron or overshirt for kids to wear during this craft.

 My outfit during the week got